uboslinux/ubos-docs/sphinx/users/upgrading.rst

    > sudo ubos-admin update

-will perform all necessary steps.
+This single command will perform all necessary steps.
 This includes:

 #.
 Checking whether software upgrades are available.
 #.
 Displaying an "upgrade in progress" message to users who attempt to access your